D0nGiovanni/swn-faction-spreadsheet/README.md

 This project is based on [BryLotz' faction spreadsheet](https://docs.google.com/spreadsheets/d/1aRmQOS4WZ0ECFQ8RxXk0LsZ3Lq_gZqI_RODbXo5GvmU/edit#gid=1402214138), which in turn is based on the [original spreadsheet](https://www.reddit.com/r/itmejp/comments/2dbqkh/swan_song_faction_sheets_20/) made by IksPort with the help of several contributors.

+I completely rewrote the original script and added some new features.
+There is no diff, but you can check out the reddit-post above, if you're interested.
+I am still a typescript noob, but I am learning.

 ## Getting Started

 ### Where Can I Find This Sorcery?